PrairieLearn/PrairieLearn/docs/manualGrading.md

 Each question will have its score and/or feedback updated and the total assessment score will be recalculated.
 All updates are done with `credit` of 100%, so students get exactly the scores as uploaded.

 If you prefer to use points rather than a percentage score, rename the `score_perc` column in the CSV file to `points`.
+Note that either of these options updates the question's points so that the full score of the question reflects the value of the column.
+For questions with separate auto and manual points, you may replace this column with columns named `manual_score_perc`, `auto_score_perc`, `manual_points`, and/or `auto_points`.

 If a `feedback` column is provided, it will be shown by default to the student above the submission panel, as seen in the image below.
-The feedback can utilize Markdown formatting.
+The feedback can use Markdown formatting.

 ![Feedback shown above student panel](manualGradingFeedback.png)